melchor629/node-chromecaster-lib/README.md

 $ npm install chromecaster-lib
 ```

+**Mac Users**: You must install portaudio using `brew install portaudio`.

-**Linux Users**: You must install *libpulse-dev* and *libavahi-compat-libdnssd-dev* packages before installing this one.
+**Linux Users**: You must install *portaudio19-dev* and *libavahi-compat-libdnssd-dev* packages before installing this one.

 **Windows Users**:
  - You must install Apple "Bonjour SDK for Windows" (look for it on Google), and check for the variable `BONJOUR_SDK_HOME` in your CMD.
  - If you have problems compiling this library (or one of its dependencies), [see this issue](https://github.com/nodejs/node-gyp/issues/972).
- - Only supported sample rate is the one configured on Sound panel, other sample rates
- will make the `AudioInput.open()` to fail (_limitation of WASAPI_).
+ - Also, you must compile [portaudio](http://portaudio.com) for 64bit.
+Follow the instructions in `build/msvc/readme.txt` to make it compile.
+Use release version.
+To test/use the library, copy the `portaudio_x64.dll` into the root of the project.
+ - For compiling, you must pass `--PORTAUDIO_DIR="..."` argument to `node-gyp`.
+Must point to the root of the portaudio source directory.

 Example
 ------------